Benjamin F. Allen: American Civil War and Reconstruction

 At the outbreak of the American Civil War, Allen sided with the Confederacy and joined the Confederate States Army in 1861, serving as a private in Dyke's Light Artillery Company under the command of Captain Charles Dyke.
 Dyke's Light Artillery was tasked with the defense of Tallahassee, which was far from the frontlines of the war.
 Due to this free time, Allen was again elected to the Florida House of Representatives to represent Leon County.

 Allen was mustered out of the army on January 13, 1863, following his appointment as Secretary of State of Florida after the resignation of Frederick L. Villepigue, who resigned in order to take captaincy of the Kilcrease Light Artillery.
 In this position, Allen oversaw the transition of Florida into Reconstruction, and, along with Governor David S. Walker and other state officials, signed off on the resolution recognizing the Thirteenth Amendment to the United States Constitution.
 Allen served as secretary of state until July 4, 1868, when he was succeeded by George J. Alden after an election.

 Death

-Allen appeared on the 1870 United States Census, living in a boarding house in Tallahassee.
-However, he did not appear on the 1880 United States Census, meaning he likely died in the decade between.
-Maximilian Schele De Vere, a professor at the University of Virginia who compiled the histories of notable alumni, listed Allen's deathplace as Hot Springs, Arkansas, though there are no other sources to corroborate this.
+Allen died in Hot Springs, Arkansas.
+He's buried at Elmwood Cemetery in Memphis.